 It might take a little bit of practice, but learning to make this simple whole wheat sourdough sandwich bread will be well worth your efforts!

 The Big Difference Between Yeasted and Sourdough Bread Doughs

-The dough will be almost sticky after it mixes.
+A good whole grain sourdough dough will be almost sticky after it mixes.
 You’ll probably think that it needs more flour, but resist the temptation!
-Let it rise, and you’ll be amazed at how much the dough will firm.
-If it’s still too sticky after rising, then you can add a bit more flour as you shape the loaves.
+Let it rise and you’ll be amazed at how much the dough will firm as the whole grain flour absorbs the extra moisture.

-Basic Sourdough Sandwich Bread Recipe
+Simple Whole Wheat Sourdough Sandwich Bread Recipe

-- 1/2 cup ground flax
+- 1/2 cup ground flaxseed

-- 2 cups active sourdough starter
+- 1 cup active sourdough starter

-- 2 cups water
+- 3 cups water

 - 1-2 tablespoons blackstrap molasses